MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 I've worked in several large code bases where we applied these two rules with great results.
 I would really recommend addopting these two patterns.

-### Avoid null on Calculation or Coordination Objects
+### Avoid null on Calculation or Coordination Class Instances

 Classes can be used in many different ways.
 Remember, a class is a template for an object and is a very general concept.
 Off hand I can think of several types of things I use classes and thus object for...